louchesprocket/pgnutil/README.md

 ``pgnutil -of myopeningsfile -i mygames.pgn``

+To output opening statistics by ECO code instead of opening identifier (based on "opening" moves only, as defined in this section), use the <nobr>"-eco"</nobr> option in conjuction with <nobr>"-o"</nobr>:

+``pgnutil -o -eco -i mygames.pgn``

+Similarly, the options <nobr>"-xeco"</nobr>, <nobr>"-seco"</nobr>, and <nobr>"-xseco"</nobr> collate the output by ECO code matched transpositionally, Scid ECO code, and Scid ECO code matched transpositionally, respectively.

 Pgnutil identifies the demarcation point between "opening" moves and engine-generated moves by searching for a specific regular expression.
 By default, this regular expression is:

 ``(out\s+of\s+book)|(^End\s+of\s+opening)``